JoseEliel/lightweight_genetic_algorithm/README.md

 ### Diversity Enhanced Survivor Selection

-The package includes a unique selection procedure that promotes diversity among the surviving individuals in each generation (i.e., the individuals that are selected to constitute the next-generation population).
+The package includes a unique selection procedure that promotes diversity among the surviving individuals in each generation (i.e., the individuals that are selected to constitute the parents in the next-generation population).
 This leads to an efficient non-local exploration of the gene space, which is particularly useful for problems with many local optima.
-The diversity enhancement is achieved by calculating a diversity score for each individual in the population.
 The selection procedure works as follows:

 1. The individual in the population with the highest (most optimal) fitness is selected as a survivor and is removed from the population.

 2. A "diversity punishment" is subtracted from the fitness of each individual in the remaining population.
 The diversity punishment is based on similarity with the previously selected survivor, with similar individuals receiving a higher punishment.

-3. Steps 1 and 2 are iterated until a new population of the desired size has been selected.
+3. Steps 1 and 2 are iterated until a desired  number of survivors has been selected.

 The diversity punishment is calculated using a "measure" function that defines a distance between two points in the gene space.
 The default measure function is the Euclidean distance for numeric genes and the Hamming distance for categorical genes.
-Given the distance between two individuals, the diversity punishment is obtained using an exponential function that leaves the fitness essentially unchanged for individuals further apart than certain distance.
+Given the distance between two individuals, the diversity punishment is obtained using an exponential function that leaves the fitness essentially unchanged for individuals further apart than certain distance `r0`.

 The package also allows you to supply your own function to measure the distance between two points in the gene space.
 This allows you to customize the diversity calculation to better match your problem.